Of Swords, Spells, and Karma

 Though he was old, the man was skilled, and had in fact forged the legendary Mugen, Sword of Illusions.
 Once, Kanda had been lent Mugen after Zhu's yearly check up with it to make sure it was in a good condition.
 Of course, this was just an excuse for Zhu to see the sword he created in the fresh air of freedom.
 Mugen was not a sword meant for display—it was a sword meant for use.

 King Falaron had wielded Mugen for a while, but Zhu could tell that the sword was not for him.
 To refrain the king from using Mugen, Zhu created another sword for the King, one that fit him perfectly.
 Thus Mugen was put into the Royal Treasure and sometimes formally on display.

-Once while airing out Mugen, the young Prince Yu Kanda had picked up the sword out of curiosity.
+Once while airing out Mugen, the young Prince Yu Kanda Falaron had picked up the sword out of curiosity.
 Zhu watched how the prince and blade fit like a puzzle and knew that with time, they would become one.
-The old swordsmith took it up to the king and pleaded for the king to give the prince Mugen.
+The old swordsmith took it up to the king and pleaded for the prince to have Mugen.

 But the king refused and Mugen was put away once more.